Sofic group

 Two balls of radius 2 in the Cayley graph of the dihedral group $D_4$.
 Both balls contain 7 of the 8 group elements and are isomorphic as edge-colored graphs.
 Furthermore, for any radius $r$ and $\varepsilon > 0$, we can use the approximating graph $G_0$ as the full Cayley graph itself, where the set $W$ of all vertices satisfies $|W|/|V| = 8/8 = 1 > 1-\varepsilon$.
 Since all 8 vertices have isomorphic $r$-balls (by the vertex-transitivity of Cayley graphs), $D_4$ is sofic.

-In mathematics, a sofic group is a group whose Cayley graph is an initially subamenable graph, or equivalently a subgroup of an ultraproduct of finite-rank symmetric groups such that every two elements of the group have distance 1.
-They were introduced by Gromov (1999) as a common generalization of amenable and residually finite groups.
-The name "sofic", from the Hebrew word סופי meaning "finite", was later applied by Weiss (2000), following Weiss's earlier use of the same word to indicate a generalization of finiteness in sofic subshifts.
+In mathematics, a sofic group is a group whose Cayley graph is an initially subamenable graph, or equivalently a subgroup of an ultraproduct of finite-rank symmetric groups such that every two distinct elements of the group have distance 1.
+They were introduced by Gromov as a common generalization of amenable and residually finite groups.
+The name "sofic", from Hebrew סופי 'finite', was later applied by Weiss, following his use of the word as a generalization of finiteness in sofic subshifts.
+A non-sofic group is a group that is not a sofic group.

 The class of sofic groups is closed under the operations of taking subgroups, extensions by amenable groups, and free products.
 A finitely generated group is sofic if it is the limit of a sequence of sofic groups.
 The limit of a sequence of amenable groups (that is, an initially subamenable group) is necessarily sofic, but there exist sofic groups that are not initially subamenable groups.

-As Gromov proved, Sofic groups are surjunctive.
+Gromov proved that Sofic groups are surjunctive.
 That is, they obey a form of the Garden of Eden theorem for cellular automata defined over the group (dynamical systems whose states are mappings from the group to a finite set and whose state transitions are translation-invariant and continuous) stating that every injective automaton is surjective and therefore also reversible.

+Existence of non-sofic groups

+In 2026, artificial intelligence research company OpenAI announced a machine-checkable proof by construction of the existence of a non-sofic countable discrete group.
+The existence of such groups was previously an open question.
+Researchers in the field have raised the possibility that key ideas in the proof were taken from their unpublished research, about which they had non-public conversation with OpenAI's chat bots.
+Similar concerns were raised about OpenAI's announcement of a solution to the Navier-Stokes Millenium Prize Problem.